PrivFairFL: Privacy-Preserving Group Fairness in Federated Learning: Results and Conclusion

 \textbf{Conclusion \& Future Directions.} In this paper, we proposed {\tt PrivFairFL}, an MPC-based framework for training group-fair models in Federated Learning (FL).
 We proposed pre- and post-processing bias mitigation algorithms in cross-device FL under complete and formal privacy guarantees.
 We showed that {\tt PrivFairFL} not only efficiently balances the data and provides fair predictions, but also preserves the model quality.
 As a next step, we want to add in-processing bias mitigation techniques to {\tt PrivFairFL}.
 In addition to the group fairness notions that we have used in this paper, we plan to investigate other fairness notions, such as individual and causal notions of fairness, in our future work.

-\begin{ack} Funding support for project activities has been partially provided by The University of Washington Tacoma’s Founders Endowment fund, Canada CIFAR AI Chair, Facebook Research Award for Privacy Enhancing Technologies, and the Google Cloud Research Credits Program. \end{ack}
+\begin{ack} Funding support for project activities has been partially provided by the Microsoft Azure Research Credits Program, Canada CIFAR AI Chair and Facebook Research Award for Privacy Enhancing Technologies. \end{ack}